lawson-tanner/pyavc/README.md

 - **`filepath`** (`os.Path`): The path to the input DOCX or TXT file.
 - **`output_dir`** (`os.Path`): The path to the output directory where the converted file will be saved.
 - **`output_name`** (`str`, optional): The name of the output file (without extension).
 If not provided, the output file will be named based on the input file name.
 Whether this argument is provided or not, `pyavc` will never overwrite existing files, but will append consecutive numbers to the end of the file name.
+- **`text_width`** (`int`, optional): The maximum length, in characters, before a line break is inserted.
+By default, it is set to 80 characters.
+This is done to avoid the classic issue of entire paragraphs being read as a single line.

 #### Example Usage